cjshelton/portfolio/src/blog-posts/2021-10-18-buiding-a-serverless-booking-system-with-nextjs/index.md

 <p class="img-attribute">Creating a new booking on mobile.</p>

 ### Confirmation Email

+-   The confirmation email contains details of the booking made, including the guests and check-in/check-out dates.

 <div class="image-thin-border-container">
     <img src="./confirmation-email.png" alt="Confirmation email received after completing a booking" />